naes4-5/tui_diary/planning.typ

 - Don't crate new notes when you don't need too
 -> Check to see if the note already exists

+- Title formatting
+-> ex.
+Change ':3' to ':3rd', then there is 1st, 2nd, and all the rest are xth

 - Accessing notes
 -> working within directories \
 -> accessing and searching for individual files